What needs to be proven in order to obtain a Final Restraining Order (FRO)?

 Several types of evidence can be presented to the judge in the final restraining order hearing, including a police report and arrest records, witness testimony, personal testimony from the victim, and other evidence such as photos of injuries/damage, emails, texts, and phone messages as well as other records.

 2) Is there a provable history of domestic violence?

 Should a judge find that a Crime of domestic violence took place, they will next want to determine if this was an isolated incident or if it is part of a pattern of domestic violence.
 If there is a history of domestic violence present in a relationship (including prior threats, harassment, and or physical violence), evidence can be presented to the court that documents this, including prior police and hospital records, emails, text messages, photos, journal entries and testimony from those who witnessed the abuse.

 3) Is a restraining order necessary in order to safeguard the victim’s safety?

-Whether or not a trial is held in an open court or in a closed session is completely dependent on the preference of the judge.
+Whether or not a trial is held in an open court or a closed session is completely dependent on the judge’s preference.
 However, both sides are typically permitted to have persons in court to support them.
-Often the judge will need to confirm that these individuals are not fact witnesses; meaning someone that you intend to make a statement to the court regarding a specific issue or event.
+The judge will often need to confirm that these individuals are not fact witnesses, meaning someone you intend to make a statement to the court regarding a specific issue or event.

-Given that a permanent restraining order can have lifelong impacts the process is intentionally extensive and thorough.
-For this reason, having effective representation, no matter on which side you may fall on is absolutely critical.
+Given that a permanent restraining order can have lifelong impacts, the process is intentionally extensive and thorough.
+For this reason, having effective representation, no matter on which side you may fall on, is absolutely critical.
 Many people wrongfully think it is a process that they can guide themselves through.
-However, if you are seeking protection or if you feel you have been and are being wrongfully accused, the stakes are far too high to attempt to go at it alone.
+However, if you seek protection or feel you have been wrongfully accused, the stakes are far too high to attempt to go at it alone.
 A skilled and experienced attorney can make all the difference in the outcome of your case.

 Consult a Wall Township Restraining Order Lawyer Today